Professional Practical Engineering (with Mechatronics project) (40 credits)

 Introduction to Elec/mechanical Systems and Practice (20 credits)

-You will gain experience of electronic, electrical and mechanical principles, methods and practice used in commercial engineering components.
+You will experience electronic, electrical and mechanical principles, methods and practice used in commercial engineering components.
 You will also develop engineering practical workshop skills to manufacture and fabricate engineering products.

 Introduction to Material Engineering Characteristics & Manufacture (20 credits)

-This module introduces you to materials used in engineering, specifically metals, plastics, ceramics and composites and material mechanical properties to enable you to select appropriate materials for future products or tasks.
+This module introduces you to materials used in engineering, specifically metals, plastics, ceramics, composites and material mechanical properties.
+This will support you in the future to be able to select appropriate materials for specific products or tasks.

 Engineering Product Lifecycle (40 credits)

-You will gain experience of developing products in context to product life-cycle from raw materials to end of life, and take into consideration the wider social, environmental, commercial and financial issues and your role as an engineer.
+You will gain experience of developing products in context to product life-cycle from raw materials to end of life, taking into consideration the wider social, environmental, commercial and financial issues and your role as an engineer.